Pathways012/FPGA_Portfolio/README.md

 # FPGA Development Portfolio (Basys 3 / Vivado)

 ## Overview
+I am an FPGA developer in training focused on VHDL/Verilog, DSP, and secure hardware design.
+Building a public FPGA portfolio with projects ranging from basic RTL designs to defense-relevant applications such as encrypted communications and radar signal processing.
+Actively preparing for aerospace/defense FPGA roles and clearance-sponsored opportunities.

 This repository is meant to document my progression in FPGA development using Xilinx Artix-7 (Basys 3) and Vivado, with a focus on RTL design, verification, timing-aware implementation, and defense-relevant applications.

-Projects progress from foundational HDL concepts to signal processing and secure communications.
+The goal is to have projects progress from foundational HDL concepts to signal processing and secure communications.

 ## Technical Focus Areas